RED

 • 168 x 381 cm

-• Michael O'Brian Collection
+• UBC Museum of Anthropology, source: Michael O'Brian Collection

 RED is the tragic story about a young girl named Jaada and her brother Red.
 They live together in a village on the west coast of Haida Gwaii.
 One night, pirates sneak into the village!
 Red calls out the alarm and everyone flees, but Jaada is captured.
 Years pass, and Red becomes a chief.
 He begins to search for his sister...